 “But all living creatures are dear to me,” protested Beatrice, who is a vegetarian, and patron of various charities for helping animals in need, even the ones that aren’t cute.

 “Well then, if you like animals so much, ask him to give you a pet – like, like, like… a dinosaur!
-If he can’t be bothered to find a pretty little dinosaur for his beloved fiancee, then what kind of husband do you think he will turn out to be?
-He’ll never do anything for you once you’re married you know.
+If he can’t be bothered to find a pretty little dinosaur for his beloved fiancée, then what kind of husband do you think he will turn out to be?
+He’ll never do anything for you once you’re married, you know.
 He’s that sort of man.
-A soppy, guitar-strumming, layabout loser – that’s who you are marring.
-Don’t say I didn’t warn you!!”
+A soppy, guitar-strumming, lay-about loser.
+That’s who you are marring.
+Don’t say I didn’t warn you!”

-Although Princess Beatrice knew that her step-mother was more than unreasonable, it did not stop those cruel words eating away at her lovely soul.
+Although Princess Beatrice knew that her stepmother was more than unreasonable, it did not stop those cruel words eating away at her lovely soul.
 All day she felt tense and in a bad mood.
-Of course she knew that Bertie was wonderful, but she so wanted him to prove it to her step-mother.
+Of course she knew that Bertie was wonderful, but she so wanted him to prove it to her stepmother.
 When they went for a stroll around the palace gardens, and Bertie asked her for a little hint about what he should find for her birthday, she replied that she had always felt the lack of a pet dinosaur.

 “Do you mean one of those ginormous lizard fellows?
-But they’re extinct, aren’t they?” asked Bertie.
+But they’re extinct, aren’t they?”
+Asked Bertie.

 “Maybe the are,” said Beatrice.
 “If so, my heart is very sad about that.
 Mama says that in any case, you should go on a quest to find one for me.”

 “Your Mama says a lot of things,” grumbled Bertie, who now understood that there was mischief afoot.
-Still, Bertie is a proper prince, and he does not like to refuse a quest, especially when come from the sweet lips of his beloved.
+Still, Bertie is a proper prince, and he does not like to refuse a quest, especially when had come from the sweet lips of his beloved.

 Bertie had few ideas about where he should begin his quest for a living dinosaur.
 After a few days of puzzling over the matter, he took a flight in the royal jet to London, which is home of the National History Museum, a blue and white brick cathedral which is full of fascinating material about life on earth.
 He remembered from boyhood that there are some impressive skeletons there.

-As you come into the main hall, you are greeted by a massive plant-eater, a diplodocus. it has an almost endless neck, and an even longer tail to balance it.
+As you come into the main hall, you are greeted by a massive plant-eater, a diplodocus.
+It has an almost endless neck, and an even longer tail to balance it.
 In fact, this gentle giant is a cast of a North American skeleton, but it looks impressive enough.
 In the dark hall to the side, you will find many real fossils crowded together.